 Poet Ceri Wyn Jones lives in Cardigan with his family and is editor for English language books for adults at Gomer Press.
 He won the Chair at the National Eisteddfod in 1997 and 2014 and the Crown in 2009.
 In 2007 he published his first collection of poems for adults, Dauwynebog.
 He was an English teacher for over 12 years and was the Children’s Poet for Wales (Bardd Plant Cymru) between 2004-5.
 As well as his Welsh book of poems for children, Dwli o Ddifri, he has also contributed to many anthologies for children.
 In 2015 he published the picture book Ruck in the Muck with talented illustrator Adrian Reynolds.
 Ceri Wyn Jones is also the presenter of the poetry series ‘Talwrn y Beirdd’ on BBC Radio Cymru.

-Cardigan Market is (usually see below) housed in one of the finest buildings in West Wales and is the focal point of the ancient market town of Cardigan.
+Cardigan Market is housed in one of the finest and recently extended buildings in West Wales and is the focal point of the ancient market town of Cardigan.

 Built in 1858-1860 Cardigan Guildhall reflects the great prosperity and civic pride that Cardigan enjoyed in the middle of the 19th century.
 The Guildhall was the first civic building in Britain to be built in the Ruskinian Gothic architectural style.